tarwn/lessthandot-hugo/blogs/content/posts/2013-02-23-listing-tables-that-are-truly.md

 2010        4
 3000        4</pre>

 Now that we have the partition function, we need a partition scheme.
 A partition scheme is used to map boundary values in partition functions to filegroups.
-You can have one filegroup for each year placed on a different spindle, this way you don&#8217;t have to wait for the disk if all partitions are on the same spindle.
+You can have one filegroup for each year placed on a different spindle, this way you don't have to wait for the disk if all partitions are on the same spindle.
 For the sake of simplicity we only have one filegroup.
 Here is how to create the partition scheme

 sql
 CREATE PARTITION SCHEME psFiscalYear
 AS PARTITION pfFiscalYear ALL TO ([PRIMARY])
 ```

-_Partition scheme &#8216;psFiscalYear&#8217; has been created successfully. &#8216;PRIMARY&#8217; is marked as the next used filegroup in partition scheme &#8216;psFiscalYear&#8217;._
+_Partition scheme &#8216;psFiscalYear' has been created successfully. &#8216;PRIMARY' is marked as the next used filegroup in partition scheme &#8216;psFiscalYear'._

 Now we will add a clustered index and partition this on the YearCol column, the syntax looks like this